History of Pittsburgh water crisis in Timeline

 After a lead test revealed Pittsburgh's water supply was exceeding the federal limit in 2016, the PWSA was ordered to replace public lead service lines.

-In 2016, PWSA launched the Community Lead Response program, focusing on the systematic replacement of lead services and the introduction of orthophosphate into the water treatment process to mitigate lead corrosion.
+In 2016, the PWSA launched the Community Lead Response program, focusing on the systematic replacement of lead services and the introduction of orthophosphate into the water treatment process.

 2016: PWSA Exceeds EPA Lead Action Level

-Subsequent water testing in 2016 revealed that more than 17% of homes sampled had lead concentrations exceeding the federal action level, prompting scrutiny.
+In 2016, water testing revealed that more than 17% of homes sampled had lead concentrations exceeding the federal action level, prompting scrutiny.

 2017: Pennsylvania Auditor General Criticizes PWSA